bigchaindb/bigchaindb-examples/docs/source/install.rst

     $ docker-compose run --rm bdb python init_db.py

 You should now be ready to run the examples.
+See :ref:`run` for instructions.

 The Hard Way